Improving the low-dose performance of aberration correction in single sideband ptychography

-To highlight the effect of these sideband selection strategies, the aberration coefficients are first calculated using the six highest-intensity cases (indices 1–6).
-The corrected sidebands in Fig \ref{fig2}(b) remain non-flat, indicating an imperfect correction.
-The reconstructed image and the calculated probe amplitude, obtained with these calculated coefficients, are shown in Fig \ref{fig2}(d).
+To highlight the effect of the sideband selection strategy, the aberration coefficients are first calculated using the six highest-intensity cases (indices 1–6).
+The corrected sidebands in Fig. \ref{fig_4}(a) remain non-flat, indicating an imperfect correction.
+The reconstructed image and the calculated probe amplitude, obtained with these calculated coefficients, are shown in Fig. \ref{fig_4}(c).
 Effects from residual aberrations are clearly visible, degrading the quality of the reconstruction.
-In contrast, selecting only the well-unwrapped sidebands (indices 5, 6, and 12) results in the significantly flatter corrected sidebands, as shown in Fig \ref{fig2}(c).
-The corresponding reconstruction shown in Fig \ref{fig2}(e) achieves clear atomic resolution and the calculated probe closely matches that in Fig \ref{fig1}(g), validating the effectiveness at a lower dose.
-These results furthermore confirm that the optimized sideband selection strategy can enhance the performance of aberration correction at low-doses.
+In contrast, selecting only the well-unwrapped sidebands (indices 5, 6, and 12) results in significantly flatter corrected sidebands, as shown in Fig. \ref{fig_4}(b).
+The corresponding reconstruction shown in Fig. \ref{fig_4}(d) achieves clear atomic resolution and the calculated probe closely matches that in Fig. \ref{fig_2}(f), validating the effectiveness at a lower dose.
+These results thus confirm that this specific processing strategy, provided that the choice of sidebands is optimized, can enhance the performance of aberration correction at low electron doses.